photoprism/photoprism-docs/docs/developer-guide/metadata/geocoding.md

 ## Privacy ##

-Geocoding requests are NOT logged, but developers can of course see cached items in MariaDB without personal information.
-That's the point of a cache.
-Those will be randomly distributed with hot spots around tourist attractions and big cities.
+Reverse geocoding requests won't be logged.
+Location data is cached though so that it can be used to serve subsequent requests.

-Because of HTTPS, your internet provider can't see the exact request, just that you contacted a server.
+Because of HTTPS, your internet provider can't see the exact request - only the fact that you exchanged data with our backend.

-The API approximates coordinates, encodes them with [S2](https://s2geometry.io/resources/s2cell_statistics.html) and doesn't care about street or house number:
+Our API approximates coordinates, encodes them with [S2](https://s2geometry.io/resources/s2cell_statistics.html), and doesn't care about street or house number:

 ![](img/placesPrivacy.jpeg)

-## Performance ##

-First [benchmarks](https://github.com/tsliwowicz/go-wrk) show that up to 2500 req/s can be handled.
-Compare this with the pricing of commercial providers and you'll see the value.
-Response times range from 10ms to 7μs, depending on the query and cache.

-If you prefer running this on-site: We use a 6-core Intel Xeon processor, 320 GB of SSD and 16 GB of memory.
-In addition you'll have to download ~100 GB of data.
-Due to the properties of S2 cell IDs, scaling and sharding should be easy if needed.

 ## Event Discovery ##
 - https://schedjoules.github.io/event-discovery-api/#introduction